 - (1) Some vehicles used for commuting travel extensively outside Prague, while on the other hand, many vehicles registered outside Prague are used for commuting into the city.
-These effects are not specifically accounted for in this study. - (2) The Statistical Yearbook 2023 of TSK reports 1,038,948 vehicles (link) - (3) Available sources specify the number of registered taxi licenses (needed for traditional taxi as well as ride-hailing services) in Prague to be between 16 and 17 thousand in years 2022 and 2024 (Department of Transport Administration, Prague City Hall). - (4) The Statistical Yearbook 2023 of TSK reports 112 090 N1 vehicles (link) and Ministry of Transport report 11 475 N2 vehicles in 2025 (link). - (5) In the projections, we employ only N1 vehicles.
+These effects are not specifically accounted for in this study. - (2) The Statistical Yearbook 2023 of TSK reports 1,038,948 vehicles (link) - (3) Available sources specify the number of registered taxi licenses (needed for traditional taxi as well as ride-hailing services) in Prague to be between 38 and 40 thousand between 2021 and 2024 (Department of Transport Administration, Prague City Hall) we are assuming 75% registrations are unique. - (4) The Statistical Yearbook 2023 of TSK reports 112 090 N1 vehicles (link) and Ministry of Transport report 11 475 N2 vehicles in 2025 (link). - (5) In the projections, we employ only N1 vehicles.
 The National Action Plan (the source of the predictions) groups N2 and N3 vehicles and it is therefore not possible to obtain a precise prediction for N2 only.
 Furthermore, the proportion of N2 vehicles is Prague is only 10% of N1 vehicles. - (6) The Statistical Yearbook 2023 of TSK (link) combined with expert estimate considering the nature of each segment. .